Beloba03/Trutops-TAF-Updater/README.md

 ### Usage

-Run `main.py` to start the program.
-Follow the on-screen prompts to specify the .GEO file revisions and the .TAF files you wish to update.
-The program will automatically update the .TAF files based on your input and log all changes.
-It is recommended to test the program in an enclosed environment before deploying it on a full database to ensure compatibility and to prevent any data loss.
+Run `main_tkinter.py` to start the program.
+Use the Tkinter GUI to interact with the program.

 ## Testing and Troubleshooting